Kike Oniwinde: Financial career

-Oniwinde was an intern at Goldman Sachs and Citi Investment Bank while a student, and worked for a financial technology start-up after graduation.
+Agoro was an intern at Goldman Sachs and Citi Investment Bank while a student, and worked for a financial technology start-up after graduation.
 In 2016 she founded the BYP Network App to connect black young professionals with each other and corporations.
 In 2019 it had 30,000 members in 65 countries.
 She undertook the NEF Fast Track programme to support her development as an entrepreneur.